Venice Film Festival round-up, from Poor Things to Ferrari

 The Venice jury, which included such notable filmmakers as Damian Chazelle, Jane Campion, Mia Hansen-Løve and Laura Poitras, faced a daunting challenge.
 The competition they were judging included everything from Hollywood biopics (Bradley Cooper’s beautifully made Maestro about composer Leonard Bernstein) to action dramas (Ferrari); from highbrow thrillers (young German director Timo Kröger’s widely admired The Theory of Everything) to hitman dramas (Michael Fassbender as the professional assassin in David Fincher’s The Killer).

-It was no surprise that Yorgos Lanthimos’s bravura new drama, Poor Things, adapted from Alasdair Gray’s 1992 novel, won the main award, The Golden Lion.
+It was no surprise that Yorgos Lanthimos’s bravura new drama, Poor Things, adapted from Alasdair Gray’s 1992 novel, won the Golden Lion.
 This film startled festivalgoers both with its formal daring and its surprisingly explicit sex scenes.

-The Venice jury could hardly ignore its outrageous originality but presumably on the grounds that each movie can only get one main prize, Emma Stone’s astonishing performance as its Candide-like heroine Bella Baxter was overlooked for Best Actress.
-That may be the rules – but it still seemed like a rank injustice.
+The Venice jury could hardly ignore its outrageous originality but Emma Stone’s astonishing performance as its Candide-like heroine Bella Baxter was overlooked for Best Actress.
+A decision taken presumably on the grounds that each movie can only get one main prize – but it still seemed like a rank injustice.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video